block42-blockchain-company/thornode-telegram-bot/README.md

 In production you do not want to use mock data from the THORNode endpoint but real network data.
 To achieve that, just put `DEBUG=False` into your environment variables and the bot will then use the available seed nodes to retrieve the data.

 ### Docker
-To run the bot as a docker container, make sure you have docker installed (see here: https://docs.docker.com/get-docker).
+To run the bot as a docker container, make sure you have docker installed (see: https://docs.docker.com/get-docker).

 Navigate to the root directory of this reposiroty and execute the following commands: